camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/09-tasklist/02-human-workflow-management.html.md

     <img data-img-thumb src="ref:asset:/assets/img/implementation-tasklist/tasklist-diagram.png" />
   </div>
   <div class="col-xs-6 col-sm-6 col-md-9">
-    Furthermore you can visualize the process model by clicking on the <button class="btn btn-xs" title="Display BPMN Diagram"><i class="glyphicon glyphicon-search"></i></button> symbol.
+    Furthermore, you can visualize the process model by clicking on the <button class="btn btn-xs" title="Display BPMN Diagram"><i class="glyphicon glyphicon-search"></i></button> symbol.
 By highlighting the current task the visualization gives you also information your task on the context of the whole process.
   </div>
 </div>